Overview

 First Defense also operates successfully as part of a management train alongside other proprietary or natural drainage features, for example as treatment before infiltration.

-• As part of LID or LEED systems and Sustainable Drainage Systems (SuDS)
+• As part of LID or LEED and Sustainable Drainage Systems (SuDS)

 • Stormwater treatment at the point of entry into the drainage line